SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    2. `sqlite3_reset`

-      Reset the statement to its initial state, except that the bind variables remain same.
+      Reset the statement iterator to its initial state, except that the bind variables remain same.

       To clear bind variables, use `sqlite3_clear_bingdings`a.